 A study by Dr. Robert Bristow of University of California, Irvine showed that of 13,321 California women with epithelial ovarian cancer (the most common and deadly form), only 37 percent were treated according to guidelines established by the National Comprehensive Cancer Network (NCCN).
 CU Gynecologic Oncology is an NCCN-designated cancer center, and our own Dr. Guntupalli has also done research on treatments that improve survival rates for epithelial ovarian cancer.

 But only 37 percent getting the best care?
 That’s difficult for me to take, and certainly more so for patients and their family members.

 Ovarian cancer isn’t as common as other cancers, so there’s less chance for an oncologist or gynecologist to have that specific experience.
-For example, there will be about 21,000 cases of ovarian cancer this year in the United States but around 246,000 cases of breast cancer.
+For example, according to the American Cancer Society, there will be about 22,440 cases of ovarian cancer in 2017 in the United States but around 252,710 cases of breast cancer.